 Backup of Subscriber Private Signature Keys

-At the Medium Hardware and High assurance levels, Subscriber private signature keys may not be backed up or copied.
+At the High assurance levels, Subscriber private signature keys are stored in a hardware device as non-exportable and thus may not be backed up or copied.

-At the Rudimentary, Basic, or Medium levels of assurance, Subscriber private signature keys may be backed up or copied, but must be held in the Subscriber’s control.
+At the Rudimentary, Basic, or Medium levels of assurance, Subscriber private signature keys may be backed up or copied, but must be either held in the Subscriber’s control or generated and delivered in accordance to sections 5.1.2 and 5.1.3..

 Backed up subscriber private signature keys shall not be stored in plain text form outside the cryptographic module.
-Storage must ensure security controls consistent with the protection provided by the subscriber’s cryptographic module.
+Storage must ensure security controls consistent with the protection provided by the subscriber’s cryptographic module listed in section 5.2.1.

 Private Key Archival